- The ddkmd.sys error usually appears due to new hardware or software incompatibility with your system.

 - SYSTEM_SERVICE_EXCEPTION (ddkmd.sys)

 - PAGE_FAULT_IN_NONPAGED_AREA (ddkmd.sys)

-How can I fix Ddkmd.sys BSOD errors?
+How can I fix ddkmd.sys BSOD errors?

-- Go to Control Panel > Programs > Programs and Features.
+- Select Programs and Features.

-- Click on the Installed-On tab to make sure the programs are listed in recently installed order.
+- Click on the Installed-On tab to make sure the programs are listed in the recently installed order.

 - Start by uninstalling one program at a time.
 Remove multiple if all of them are added at the same time.